dseguy/changedBehavior/errormessages.rst

     * :ref:`syntax error, unexpected '[', expecting ';' or ',' <interpolated-string-dereferencing>`
     * :ref:`syntax error, unexpected '::' (T_PAAMAYIM_NEKUDOTAYIM) <calling-static-methods-on-strings>`
     * :ref:`A non-numeric value encountered <integer-non-silent-conversion>`
-    * :ref:`Invalid characters passed for attempted conversion, these have been ignored <base-conversion-reports-invalid-characters>`
+    * :ref:`Invalid characters passed for attempted conversion, these have been ignored <php-warns-when-finding-unconvertible-characters>`
     * :ref:`Uncaught TypeError: iterator_count(): Argument #1 ($iterator) must be of type Traversable, array given <iterator_count()-also-count-arrays>`
     * :ref:`Declaration of SuperFoo::process(array $items): array should be compatible with Foo::process(stdClass $item): array <covariance-and-contravariance-are-fatal>`
     * :ref:`Array must contain at least one element <no-max()-on-empty-array>`
     * :ref:`Must contain at least one element <min()-doesn't-accept-empty-arrays>`
     * :ref:`Cannot use 'mixed' as class name as it is reserved <mixed-is-now-a-keyword>`
+    * :ref:`Cannot combine named arguments and argument unpacking <named-parameters-and-variadic>`
     * :ref:`serialize(): __sleep should return an array only containing the names of instance-variables to serialize <__sleep()-method-enforces-return-type>`
     * :ref:`Non-static method Foo::bar() cannot be called statically <non-static-method-called-statically>`
     * :ref:`Deprecated: Methods with the same name as their class will not be constructors in a future version of PHP; x has a deprecated constructor <old-style-constructor>`